miconda/mdwikixs/README.md

 ## Installation ##

 To compile `mdwikixs` it is required to install the [Go language](https://golang.org/) and set the required environment variables.
+The `git` application has to be also installed.

 To download the sources, build and install: